craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 - This chamber contains a number of colored mosaic tiles and a large mannequin in a daunting stretched pose.
 - As the game begins, the Mannequin will change it's pose once per round.
 A character may attempt to replicate the pose by succeeding on an Dexterity (Acrobatics) or Charisma (Performance) check of successive DC.
 	- When a pose has been successfully replicated by any number of participants, that pose is completed.
 When three poses have been completed successively, the game ends, and a **Token** is revealed inside the Mannequin's chest.
 	- When a pose has been failed, the failing character makes a DC 18 Wisdom Saving Throw.
-If they fail the save, they are Charmed until the beginning of their next turn, and immediately move their speed towards and then attack the closest ally.
+If they fail the save, they are Charmed until the beginning of their next turn.
+When they are Charmed this way, they immediately move their speed towards the nearest creature, and then make an Attack against it.
 #### Shooting Gallery
 - This long chamber is lined with ballista on one side (the end or sides of the hall is preferable) that are being controlled remotely by a number of Kobolds behind their protective stone.
 - A **Token** rests on a pedestal at the end of the chamber.